 Vizio: 1429, 1433, 1439

 Every factory reset procedure on a remote will be slightly different.
-We recommend checking with the remote’s manufacture for proper reset configuration.
-If you use a universal remote, then you can possibly follow the general reset procedure for universal remotes controls below. same factory reset procedure.
+We recommend checking with the remote’s manufacturer for proper reset configurations.
+If you use a universal remote, you can follow the general reset procedure below.
 Here is the most common factory reset procedure for universal remotes.

 Take your batteries out of the remote control for about 3-5 minutes.
-Next, press every button on your remote control and make sure no light is emitting from the remote.
-Last, place batteries back into the remote and retry.
+Next, press every button on your remote control and ensure no light emits from the remote.
+Last, place the batteries back into the remote and retry.
 Please note, this specific procedure will not work on every Universal remote control.
 If your controller reset configuration is unknown, then first try this, but if that still doesn’t work, then try to find your remote control configuration online.